What is family violence?

 - making their partner late for work, going to or interfering with their work, or causing their partner to lose work

-- having sole control over family finances
+- having sole control over family finances or taking control of their partner’s bank account

 - asking their partner to justify and document every expense

-- withholding child support payments if they’re separated from their partner.
+- withholding child support payments if they’re separated from their partner

 Cultural, spiritual and/or religious abuse

-This type of family violence is when a person stops their partner or ex-partner from practising their religion, language or cultural activities.
+- stops their partner or ex-partner from practising their religion, language or cultural activities

 There’s no excuse for family violence.
 The person using family violence is the only person responsible for it and the way it affects those experiencing it.